Indian Army: Exercise Yudh Abhyas

-The Yudh Abhyas exercise is an ongoing series, since 2005, of joint exercises between the Indian and United States armies, agreed upon under the New Framework of the India-US Defence Relationship.
+The Yudh Abhyas exercise is an ongoing series, since 2005 of joint exercises between the Indian and United States armies, agreed upon under the New Framework of the India-US Defence Relationship.
 Commencing at the platoon level, the exercise has graduated to a command post (CPX) and field training exercise (FTX).

-The seventh edition of Yudh Abhyas began on 5 March 2012, in two locations under the South Western Command.
+The seventh edition of Yudh Abhyas began on 5 March 2012, in two locations under the Southwestern Command.
 The US Army contingent is from the US Army Pacific (USARPAC), part of the United States Pacific Command (USPACOM).
 The command post exercise has an engineer brigade headquarters, with its planners drawn from both countries, while the field training exercise comprises troops of the United States' 2nd Squadron, 14th Cavalry Regiment, from the 25th Infantry Division, Hawaii, along with a Stryker platoon, and a similarly sized Indian Army contingent of mechanised infantry.
 Several key surveillance, communications, and IED detection and neutralisation technologies, available to both sides, were fielded in the exercise.

 The eighth edition of Yudh Abhyas was conducted from 3 to 17 May 2013 as a U.S.-Army-Pacific-sponsored bilateral training exercise with the Indian Army, an exercise that focused on the two countries' cultures, weapons training, and tactics.
 Units from the United States included the 1st Brigade Combat Team, 82nd Airborne Division, from Fort Bragg, N.C., and the 3rd Squadron, 73rd Cavalry Regiment.
 Units from India were the Indian Army's 99th Mountain Brigade; the 2nd Battalion, 5th Gurka Rifles; the 50th Independent Parachute Brigade; and the 54th Engineers Regiment.